-The Committee may allow introduction of evidence other than testimony of witnesses provided the evidence is relevant to the question before the Committee on any matter.
+The Committee may allow introduction of evidence other than testimony of witnesses (for example, documentary evidence) provided the evidence is relevant to the question before the Committee on any matter.
 The Committee shall set rules for the conduct of all cases and all arrangements connected with collecting evidence.
 Timeframes for investigation of hearings and proceedings may be altered if circumstances warrant.